Jailbreak your TV for media freedom's cover image

 Part 1: The Onn 4k Plus Box

-Released in May 2025, the new Onn 4k Plus Box is a small, affordable yet powerful device that can be used to stream media.
+Released in May 2025, the new Onn 4k Plus Box is the hottest device on the market right now that can be used to stream media.

-Running Android TV OS v14, this means that we can install third-party apps, get a bunch of customization options (unlike Apple / AppleTV), and all the stuff you'd expect from a smart TV, but in a small box.
-You can find it at your local Walmart for ~$20.
+Running Android TV OS v14, this means that we can install third-party apps, get a bunch of customization options (unlike AppleTV), and all the stuff you'd expect from a smart TV, but in a small box.
+You can find it at your local Walmart for ~$29.

 Setup

-Alright, you got your box.
-Now let's get it connected to your TV.
+Alright, now you've got your box.
+Let's get it connected to your TV.

 Before we continue, make sure that your device is updated with the latest software.
 To check for system updates, you can click